SPARTAN: A Sparse Transformer World Model Attending to What Matters: Conclusion

 \section{Conclusion}

 We tackle the problem of adaptation in world models through the lens of local causal models.
 To this end, we propose \acronym, a structured world model that jointly performs dynamics model learning and causal discovery.
-We show on image-based datasets that attention mechanisms alone are not sufficient for discovering causal relationships and develop a novel sparsity regularisation scheme that learns accurate causal graphs.
-As a result, \acronym{} significantly extend the state-of-the-art with improved interpretability and few-shot adaptation capabilities while maintain the same level of prediction accuracy.
+We show on image-based datasets that attention mechanisms alone are not sufficient for discovering causal relationships and develop a novel sparsity regularisation scheme that learns accurate causal graphs, resulting in significantly improved interpretability and few-shot adaptation capabilities without compromising prediction accuracy.